 And you know what we need to do is appreciate.
 There’s our word.
 You need to appreciate the difference that a woman is.
 Appreciate the difference that a man is.
 Realize we will have different roles.
 We are going to love in different ways.
 Our love languages are going to be different.
 We are not the same.
 God created the sexes for a purpose that we would be completed by one another.

-But in 1 Corinthians 6 it talks about a number of things that bring sorrow and pain to God and us to one another like greed and idolatry and immorality and fornication and just all kinds of things.
+1 Corinthians 6 it talks about a number of things that bring sorrow and pain to God and us to one another like greed and idolatry and immorality and fornication and just all kinds of things.

 And then he gets to the end of it and he says, Stop doing that because it violates God’s will.
 It hurts God’s heart.
 And it causes pain with one another.
 And then he has this big line, “And such were some of you.”